madtempest/glass-isc-dhcp/README.md

 * Disclaimer: Glass and its author has no affiliation with ISC and the authors of isc-dhcp-server
 * Original Author: Chris Miles: chris.miles.e@gmail.com

+**This fork has FreeBSD specific changes for those who want to use it on that platform instead of Linux**

 **Table of Contents**

 - [Features](#features)